 Are there any side effects?

-Apart from temporary sensitivity on consumption of cold or hot food, there are as such no major side effects of tooth whitening procedures.
-There are chances that few can develop sore throat and white patches on gums after procedure which again do not stay for long.
+Apart from temporary sensitivity on the consumption of cold or hot food, there are as such no major side effects of tooth whitening procedures.
+There are chances that few can develop a sore throat and white patches on gums after procedure which again do not stay for long.

 What are the post-treatment guidelines?